rust-lang/rust/book/src/lint_configuration.md

 ## `pub-underscore-fields-behavior`
-Meow "public" fields in a struct that are prefixed with an underscore based on their exported visibility, or whether they are marked as "pub".
+Lint "public" fields in a struct that are prefixed with an underscore based on their exported visibility, or whether they are marked as "pub".

-**Default Value:** `"PublicallyExported"`
+**Default Value:** `"PubliclyExported"`

 ---
 **Affected lints:**